-While going to the hair salon is a monthly, or even fortnightly, treat for some, others swear by freelance hair stylists when it comes to their regular chop or perm.
-Whether it's for convenience, price or even for health reasons, having your hair cut at home really can make life a lot easier.
-So, here's what you need to know, including tips on how to find a great mobile hairdresser near you.
+Ready for a haircut?
+Us too.
+It's been months since hairdressers could last operate, and from 4th July in England, stylists - including freelance ones - can welcome customers again.
+Whether it's for convenience, price or even for health reasons, having your hair cut at home really can make life a lot easier, particularly if you're nervous about things reopening and visiting a hair salon.
+So, here's what you need to know, including what to expect with the new rules and tips on how to find a great mobile hairdresser near you.

 A mobile hairdresser is exactly as the name suggests.
 They work on a freelance and mobile basis outside the confinements of a hair or beauty salon and usually come to your house or a location that works for you for a cut, colour or styling.

 This type of hairdresser can be booked for specific occasions, i.e. a wedding, party or special event, or more regularly for routine hair appointments.

 Mobile hairdressers can start working again on 4th July.
 When Boris Johnson announced in Parliament that hairdressers would be able to open again, there was some confusion over whether this included mobile hairdressers, with the nature of their business meaning they would be visiting multiple households.